IF You GET THIS, Your LIFE Will CHANGE! | Simon Sinek | Top 10 Rules

 will

-actually do much, much more!حق؟ Because you're excited, and they appreciate
+actually earn much, much more! حق؟ Because you're excited and they appreciate

 your

-enthusiasm, and you're better at your job because you want to work harder, and all of that, you don't have to push yourself to work harder.
+job because you want to work harder and all that, you don't have to push yourself to work harder.
 So decision making is just a matter of filters, you know?
-And so I've made decisions in mylife
+And that is why I have made decisions in my

 life